guilhermegarcia86/clean-architecture-example/README.md

 # Clean Architecture Example

-Clean Architecture example using Java wihtout any framework, a Spring Boot Application and VertX appliction.
+Clean Architecture example using Java wihtout any framework, a Spring Boot Application and VertX application.

 ## Build